KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/all_about_error_handling_in_the_rust_programming_language.md

 - Applying these conversions in your own code may indicate that you have an Option that should have started as a Result or vice versa.

-## Using Options and Results Together
+## ⭐⭐⭐️️️Using Options and Results Together

 Section Overview: In this section, the speaker discusses using Options and Results together in Rust.